-Institutional Arrangements:
+2.1 Institutional Arrangements:

-- The IDP/Budget Steering Committee meeting shall be chaired by the Municipal Manager and in his /her absence by the IDP Manager. - Members of the IDP/Budget Steering Committee will comprise the Senior Management of the Municipality, the staff responsible for the preparation of the IDP, PMS and Budget, all unit Managers and any other member as the Municipal Manager/ IDP Manager may deem fit.
+- The IDP Manager/ the Municipal Manager shall chair the IDP STEERING COMMITTEE meeting. - Members of the IDP/Budget Steering Committee will comprise the Senior Management of the Municipality, the staff responsible for the preparation of the IDP, PMS and Budget, all unit managers and any other member as the Municipal Manager/ IDP Manager may deem fit. - The IDP/Budget Strategic Planning Session Membership shall comprise of PMT, Exco members, MPAC Chairperson, Senior Management, Managers responsible for IDP/Budget preparation and any other official that the Municipal Manager/IDP Manager deems fit to attend the meeting.